 Students planning to transfer need to consult with a counselor, prepare a Student Education Plan, and take advantage of support services available in the Career Transfer Center located in Fountain Hall, (805) 378-1536.
 Transfer students interested in specializing in Political Science who wish to qualify for an Associate in Arts Degree could explore General Studies as a possible major.

 Surveys the nature and scope of political science including basic concepts, terms, contending theories, institutions, and subfields in the discipline.
 Describes the methodology and research techniques employed by political scientists.
+Covers subfields such as Political Theory, American Government, Comparative Politics, and International Relations.

-Examines the political institutions, interests, identities, and public policy of various governments.
+Examines the political behavior, institutions, interests, identities, and public policy of various governments.
 Includes case study examples taken from Europe and Asia.

 Surveys the main characteristics, principles, structures, processes and procedures, and the historical background of the American system of government at the national, California state, and local levels.
 Explores the contribution of major groups to the development of the United States.
 Analyzes the electoral process and voting behavior.
-"P".
-MC Honors Program requires a letter grade.
-Satisfies US-2 (U.S. Constitution and government) and US-3 (CA state and local government) requirements of CSU Title V.

 Surveys the main characteristics, principles, structures, processes and procedures, and the historical background of the American system of government at the national, California state, and local levels.
 Explores the contribution of major groups to the development of the United States.
 Analyzes the electoral process and voting behavior.
 Honors work challenges students to be more analytical and creative through expanded assignments, real-world applications and enrichment opportunities.
-OTHER: Satisfies US-2 (U.S. Constitution and government) and US-3 (CA state and local government) requirements of CSU Title V.

 Studies the organization and operation of the international political system.
 Examines the relationships between theory, powerful states, international institutions, and the contemporary issues that are presently threatening the peace and prosperity of millions of people worldwide.
+Covers topics in the strategic interactions between domestic and international politics as well as considering the economic, environmental, and security policy of important states.

 Examines the purpose and evolution of federalism from the founding to modern times.
 Introduces the study of subnational units including the three branches of state government and the structure of local governments.
 Compares and contrasts the structure of the national government to state and local structures.
 Considers the challenges and problems that cities face in a federal system.
 Examines elections at all levels of government in order to determine how electoral systems promote diversity, representation and participation.
-Satisfies US-2 (U.S. Constitution and government) and US-3 (CA state and local government) requirements of CSU Title V.

 Examines the various approaches to political theory across time, issues, and authors.
 Analyzes selected political theories and ideologies, relevance of theory to contemporary problems, and new approaches to political thought.
 Evaluates the contribution of theories towards a comprehensive understanding of political life and political institutions.